muneeb706/pet-marketplace/README.md

 1. unittest
 2. pytest

-To pick a library for unit testing, I take the following points into consideration:
+To pick a library for unit testing, I t the following points into consideration:

-1. Runtime speed of unit tests as it affects the productivity of developers.
+1. Running time of unit tests as it affects the productivity of developers.
 2. Provides an intuitive approach for dividing tests into three parts
     1. Arrange ( setup environment and data)
     2. Act (execute methods for testing)